ossimlabs/ossim/README.md

 Coming soon.

 # How to Build
-The easy way is to just run the script in `ossim/cmake/scripts/build-<OS>.sh`.
-There are scripts for Linux, Mac, and Windows (the latter has a `.bat` extension).
+The easy way is to just run the script in `ossim/scripts/<OS>/build.sh`.
+There are (or son will be) scripts for Linux, Mac, and Windows.
 This is known as the "run-and-pray" approach and should work for the default build configuration.
 Assuming all dependencies were met and no compile/link errors occured, this script will generate all build binaries under a sibling directory to the ossim repo directory, namely, `ossim/../build/<build_type>`

 This repository provides the CMAKE infrastructure necessary to build the OSSIM core library and related plugins and applications.
 Throughout this document, reference is made to the local, top-level directory corresponding to this repository (./ossim).
 We'll call this directory simply *ossim-top-dir*.